mwz-cg/playground-react/markdowns/1-introduction.md

 The first code snippet on the right is a minimalist React application with one `Counter` component that we will use as an example.
 This component can be used to store a number of items and increment/decrement it.
 Think of the shopping cart for your favorite e-commerce website.

-Click the Run button below to compile the example and render it:
+Click the Run button below to compile the example given in the file `counter-basic.js` and render it:

 @[Your first React component]({
   "stubs": ["src/counter-basic.js"],